 The following description of the Fund is a summary only.
-For more detail, reference should be made to the London Borough of Bromley Pension Fund Annual Report 2014/15 and the underlying statutory powers underpinning the scheme, which are listed below.
+For more detail, reference should be made to the London Borough of Bromley Pension Fund Annual Report 2013/14 and the underlying statutory powers underpinning the scheme, namely the Superannuation Act 1972 and the Local Government Pension Scheme (LGPS) Regulations.